damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 during the evaluation of the function on a set of input values

 Different parameter values may change the overall behavior of the function.
-In the case of Ishigami function, different parameter values alter the total variance of the output as illustrated in the figure below.
+In the case of the Ishigami function, different parameter values alter the total variance of the output as illustrated in the figure below.